TanStack/router/docs/src/pages/docs/api.md

     activeOptions?: ActiveOptions
     // If set, will preload the linked route on hover and cache it for this many milliseconds in hopes that the user will eventually navigate there. preload?: number
+    // If a function is pass as a child, it will be given the `isActive` boolean to aid in further styling on the element it returns children?:
+      | React.ReactNode
+      | ((state: { isActive: boolean }) => React.ReactNode)
   }

 export type ActiveOptions = {